JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 ```

-# __Integrating OCI Function with OCI Events__
+# __Invoking OCI Function from OCI Events__

-Functions may be executed manually from OCI CLI or by invoking the Function endpoint.
-In
+OCI Functions may be called manually from OCI CLI, or programatically from OCI SDK/API or
+by making signed HTTPS request to the function endpoint.
+Also, functions may be executed
-our case, we need to invoke the Function automatically, by Event triggered when an object
+by many OCI services.
+In our case, we need to invoke the function automatically, by event
-arrives in the Object Storage.
+triggered when an object arrives in the Object Storage.

 ## Object Level Events

 Object Storage does not emit object level events by default.
 On the bucket level, it is
-necessary to enable emiting events, as you can see on the screenshot.
+necessary to enable emiting events.

 ![Enable Emit Events](/images/2022-11-11-automating-di-tasks-with-events/bucket-emit-events.jpg)

 ## Event Rule

-When the Function is defined and deployed and the Bucket is configured to emit events, I
+When the function is defined and deployed and the bucket is configured to emit events, we
 can configure Event Rule.
-The Event Rule will invoke function `fn-flatten-with-di`
+The Event Rule invokes function `fn-flatten-with-di` whenever an
-whenever an object is created or updated in the Object Storage bucket `landing-area`.
+object is created or updated in the Object Storage bucket `landing-area`.
+Once the rule is
+saved, the event is active and the function will be invoked for every new or updated
+object in the bucket.

 ![Event Rule](/images/2022-11-11-automating-di-tasks-with-events/event-rule.jpg)

-Once I save the changes, the event is active and my function will be invoked for every new
-or updated object in the buckt.

 ## Sample Event Payload